Simulizer/Simulizer/docs/test-report/chapters/appendix-functional.md

   * The high level visualisation should open when `h.show()` is executed.
 The user should be able to close the window and keep it closed.
 They should then be able to re-open the window and see the visualisation its current state.
 - **Actual**: As expected.

+### CPU Visualisation &amp; Simulation ###

 ***Requirement 4.2.3.a***

-**Description**: The visualisation will display and simulate the following components of our abstract CPU: Program counter, Arithmetic and Logic Unit, Instruction register, Load/store unit, General purpose registers, Simplified buses, Simplified memory
+**Description**: The visualisation will display and simulate the following components of our abstract CPU: Program counter, Arithmetic and Logic Unit, Instruction register, Load/store unit, General purpose registers, Simplified buses, Simplified memory.

 **How it will be tested**: Checking that the CPU visualisation window always shows these components even after resizing, closing then re-opening, etc.